samandayan/55Foundry/README.md

 # Encryption
+1. clone this repo
+2. create a new branch `yourName-solution`

-Write a one screen Flutter app that encrypts a user given text:
+3. Write a one screen Flutter app that encrypts a user given text
+4. Submit a PR into master with your solution

 ![encrypt](flutter-code.png)